Ten steps to increasing bushfire resilience

 “We need to design houses that can survive fire without defending them, and this can only happen if people have a deep understanding of how fire interacts with the house.
 So, understanding how bushfires behave and impact buildings is essential.”

 The path of increased resilience is, increasingly, winning support in the sunshine state.
-The State Government has today introduced a 10-step Bushfire Resilient Building Guidance for Queensland Homes, outcomes of a project led by Mr Leonard.
+The State Government has today introduced a 10-step Bushfire Resilient Building Guidance for Queensland Homes[Link will open in a new window], outcomes of a project led by Mr Leonard.

 A broad coalition of agencies and experts has contributed to the guideline, from the Queensland Fire and Emergency Services, to local government, and James Davidson architects.